CZ3004Group27/algo/README.md

 We have contributed significantly, especially on the following aspects:

-1. Fix the path planning algorithm: the A star algorithm in the previous repo does not immediately generate a sequence of feasible movements, but an idealised path for a holonomic robot, and converted to the actual path using a lot of hardcoding.
-Lots of bugs in the actual path, and the car may crash into the obstacle.
+1. Fix the path planning algorithm: the A star algorithm in the previous repo did not immediately generate a sequence of feasible movements, but an idealised path for a holonomic robot, and converted to the actual path using a lot of hardcoding.
+Lots of bugs in the actual path, and the car sometimes crashed into the obstacle.
 We have completely revamped the A start path planning algorithm to immediately generate a sequence of feasible movements, with no collision in the simulator.